Skip to main content

 Updated over 2 weeks ago

 That said, we understand sharing isn’t for everyone.
-Most of our adventures offer the option to upgrade to a single room for an additional cost.
+Most adventures offer the option to upgrade to a single room for an additional cost.
 These are limited in number and tend to fill up quickly, so we recommend booking early to avoid missing out.
-You can do this at checkout, or request a single room here if you’ve already booked.
+You can do this at checkout if there’s availability, or request a single room if you’ve already booked.

 How are roommates matched?

 We put a lot of care into this.
-From the moment you book, we begin getting to know you – starting with your answers to our Personalisation and Rooming questionnaire.
+From the moment you book, we begin getting to know you – starting with your answers to our Personalisation & Rooming questionnaire that’s part of our onboarding checklist.
 This includes details about your sleep preferences, habits and general likes and dislikes.
 We use this to pair you with a like-minded Flashpacker of the same passport gender.

 Roommates are revealed at check-in, and while we’re pretty great at what we do – with an average score of 8.6/10 for our rooming matches over the past year – we know it’s not an exact science.
 That’s why we keep things flexible.
 If you’d like to switch roommates after the first night or two, you’re very welcome to do so, as long as it’s handled respectfully and with everyone’s agreement.